...

 2. The healthcare professional treating you breached their duty of care.
 For example, they failed to properly assess and consider all of the symptoms you described to them.

-3. Due to this breach of duty, you suffered avoidable harm.
+3. Due to this breach of duty, you harm that could’ve been avoided.

-However, there may be instances where you suffer harm but the medical professional treating you did not breach their duty of care.
-In these instances, you might not be eligible to receive compensation.
+However, instances may occur whereby you suffer harm but the medical professional treating you did not breach the duty of care.
+Under these circumstances, you might not be eligible to receive compensation.

 To see whether you may have an eligible medical negligence claim, you can contact one of the friendly advisors on our team for a free case assessment.